salesforcecli/plugin-org/messages/create.sandbox.md

 The name must be a unique alphanumeric string (10 or fewer characters) to identify the sandbox.
 You can’t reuse a name while a sandbox is in the process of being deleted.

-# flags.clone.summary

-Name of the sandbox org to clone.

-# flags.clone.description

-The value of --clone must be an existing sandbox.
-The existing sandbox, and the new sandbox specified with the --name flag, must both be associated with the production org (--target-org) that contains the sandbox licenses.

 # flags.source-sandbox-name.summary

 Name of the sandbox org to clone.